mdang/ga-lessons/events-and-event-handling/LESSON.md

 **Class Question** Do you see any problems with this approach?
 What happens when you want to add another one?

 Students now see how limited assigning a single function as the handler can be.
 How do we add multiple event handlers?
 Event listeners allow us to assign more than one function to handle an event.

-[We Do - Class exercise 3]
+**I Do then We Do**
 Modify the previous example to have two event handlers, one to display the quote and the other to change the background color of the webpage.

-Step 1: Introduce event listeners
+> Step 1: Introduce event listeners
 ```

 ```

-Step 2: Add handler with jQuery
+> Step 2: Add handler with jQuery
 ```
 <a href="#" id=“cool-button">Click me</a>
 <script type="text/javascript">